Skip to content

 summarize.hu

-Summarize the following article: {@article.txt}
+Summarize the following article: {@article_path}

 Focus on {aspect} and keep it under {max_words} words.